Trstje shooting

 The Trstje shooting was a mass shooting that occurred on 29 May 2008, in Trstje and Lipnica Gornja, Tuzla, Tuzla Canton, Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.
-Tomislav Petrović shot dead six of his relatives and neighbors and wounded another.
+45 year old Tomislav Petrović shot dead six of his relatives and neighbors and wounded another.

 Background

 The day before the shooting, Tomislav Petrović's wife called her sister and complained about threats from her husband.
 She complained of threats, that her husband called her a whore and beat her.
 She also asked her sister to call the police.
 Instead, she called an ambulance, said that her sister's husband had previously been treated in a mental hospital, and asked that he be reassured.
 The ambulance advised her to call the police, which she did not do.
 Also on the eve of the shooting, Tomislav Petrović threatened his wife over the phone.
 Half an hour before the shooting, a quarrel broke out between the couple, after which his wife ran away from home and hid in the house of her relatives.